 Authorities recommend that drivers should not aim to travel more than 250-300 miles in a day especially when towing and take a 15-minute break is taken every two hours for safety reasons.

 GPS should be used in consultation with a map and the site directions provided in your travel pack, as routes selected are not necessarily the best for towing caravans or driving larger motorhomes and have been found to sometimes lead members along unsuitable routes, eg. green lanes.
 Do not rely on post codes, especially in France, where they do not refer to small groups of premises as they do in the UK, and could be more than ten miles away from the campsite.
-These directions have been written for your convenience and safety, in consultation with the local site owners and have been tried and tested by members of Carefree’s sites team on their annual site visits.
+These directions have been written for your convenience and safety, in consultation with the local site owners and have been tried and tested by members of the Club's Travel Service sites team on their annual site visits.
 Nevertheless, please bear in mind that road layouts and road numbering may change.

 All major roads, especially in France, are exceptionally busy during the last weekend in July as the peak holiday season begins.
 Delays should therefore be expected.
 In the past, similar weekends have seen a higher than usual incidence of road accidents.